braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "external_user_id": (string) External user ID of the user, "time": (int) unix timestamp at which the event happened, "canvas_api_id": (string) BSON id of the experiment step this event belongs to, "canvas_variation_api_id": (string) API id of the canvas variation this event belongs to, "canvas_id": (string) id of the Canvas if from a Canvas, "canvas_name": (string) name of the Canvas, "canvas_variation_id": (string) id of the Canvas variation the user is in if from a Canvas,
+  "external_user_id": (string) External user ID of the user, "time": (int) unix timestamp at which the event happened, "canvas_api_id": (string) BSON id of the experiment step this event belongs to, "canvas_variation_api_id": (string) API id of the Canvas variation this event belongs to, "canvas_id": (string) id of the Canvas if from a Canvas, "canvas_name": (string) name of the Canvas, "canvas_variation_id": (string) id of the Canvas variation the user is in if from a Canvas,